adri326/lo21-exs/README.md

 ### Expression groups

-For ease of writing, a more complex expression may be split into a set of instructions, followed by a return statement, which will yield the result of that return statement.
+For ease of writing, a more complex expression may be isolated into a set of instructions, followed by a return statement, which will yield the result of that return statement.
-Such a splitting is enclosed within curly brackets `{}`:
+Such an isolated section is enclosed within curly brackets `{}`:

 ```py
 x <- (a % 3) * 4 - 2 * max(b, 3)